 “From the outset, I knew you had to be motivated to study by correspondence,” Olivia says.
 “I thought: no problem, I’m motivated.”
 But with limited teaching support around her, and an athletics domestic season underway, she found final NCEA exams tough.
 “It was a very stressful time – trying to do it all,” Olivia says.

-“My athlete life advisor is a big part of my team,” she says.
+“My Performance Life Coaching Advisor is a big part of my team,” she says.
 “Initially I didn’t really know who I was or what I could do for others.
 Carolyn helped me as a person, and helped me to figure out where I’m going.”

 This led to Olivia identifying her ideal pathway: Massey University’s Bachelor of Sport and Exercise – studying part-time via distance learning.
 The next challenge was to get accepted into the degree programme.
 No stranger to clearing the bar in pole vault, this was a completely new type of bar to clear.
 Even though her (much better) Year 12 results and athletic career would be taken into account, she knew there was no guarantee she’d be accepted for University.

 As she clicked on the email from Massey, her emotions were running high.
 Seeing the words ‘Offer of Place’: “I just felt massive relief,” she says.
 “All the stress of doing correspondence school without any teachers, plus the stress of trying to get into Uni, and knowing that World Uni Games may be where I qualify for the Olympics – it was big!”

 Now Olivia has peace of mind, knowing she will one day have a degree qualification and a career beyond being an athlete.
 In the meantime, she is happy to know that Performance Life Coaching and the Athlete Friendly Network are there to support her.